 Activities for the whole family

-By early March, there’s still time to enjoy classic Montréal winter activities, from sledding on the mountain to bird watching at the Montréal Botanical Garden and ice skating next to the St. Lawrence River at the Natrel ice skating rink or next to the Olympic Stadium at Les Jeux d’hiver.
-Downtown sparkles with winter festival Montréal en Lumière from February 21 to March 3: enjoy excellent food, culture activities, the Art Souterrain exhibitions and a free outdoor site at Place des Festivals, where everyone can ride a Ferris wheel, go ice sliding, roast marshmallows and play with the high-tech Illuminart projections.
-Stay out past bedtime during epic all-nighter Nuit Blanche à Montréal on March 2, with activities for all ages in venues across the city.
-Among the many free things to do this winter in Montréal, play video and board games in a fun atmosphere during Montréal joue, from February 23 to March 10.
+By early March, there’s still time to enjoy classic Montréal winter activities, from sledding on the mountain to bird watching at the Montréal Botanical Garden and ice skating next to the St. Lawrence River at the Natrel ice skating rink or next to the Olympic Stadium.
+Downtown sparkles with winter festival Montréal en Lumière from February 20 to March 1: enjoy excellent food, culture activities, the Art Souterrain exhibitions and a free outdoor site at Place des Festivals, where everyone can ride a Ferris wheel, go ice sliding, roast marshmallows and play with the high-tech Illuminart projections.
+Stay out past bedtime during epic all-nighter Nuit Blanche à Montréal February 29 to March 1, with activities for all ages in venues across the city.
+Among the many free things to do this winter in Montréal, play video and board games in a fun atmosphere during Montréal joue, from February 27 to March 8.
 Wow the kids with a bird’s-eye view of Montréal from the top of the Montréal Tower at Olympic Park, on the tallest observation wheel in the country, La Grande Roue de Montréal, or from 46 floors above downtown at the Observatoire Place Ville Marie.

 Toddlers, pre-schoolers and beyond

 A wild experience for all ages, the Space For Life museums bring a global bounty of natural wonders into the city.
-Thrill younger kids with the hundreds of butterflies, moths and caterpillars at the Montréal Botanical Garden’s Butterflies Go Free event, from February 28 to April 28.
+Thrill younger kids with the hundreds of butterflies, moths and caterpillars at the Montréal Botanical Garden.
 Identify insects at the Insectarium and explore the mysteries of the universe in an exhibition and immersive films at the Rio Tinto Alcan Planetarium.
 Meanwhile at the Ecomuseum Zoo, spot over a hundred animals native to Québec – like bears, otters, wolves, hawks and caribou – in large outdoor spaces and an indoor area, and be a zookeeper for a day during spring break.
 Kids can climb aboard historic locomotives and hear stories all about trains at the Exporail museum.
 Take playtime up a notch at indoor parks just for kids: Bouge Petit Café on Papineau, not far from central Montréal find Kazoom Café, KidzillaFun and play centre Ubisoft World.
 And pick up the best Montréal bagels for a snack on the go.